metablaster/WindowsFirewallRuleset/README.md

   - Network configuration
   - Firewall management
   - Quick analysis of packet trace and audit logs
-  - Various firewall, system, troubleshooting and network utility functions
+  - Various troubleshooting, firewall, system and network utility functions

-- Meaning this repository is a good base to easily extend your firewall to include more rules and functionalities.
+- Thus this repository is a good starting point to easily extend your firewall to include more rules and functionalities as desired.
-- Currently there are some 800+ firewall rules, 10+ modules with 100+ functions, several scripts and a bunch of useful documentation.
+- Currently there are some 800+ firewall rules, 10+ modules with 100+ functions, several scripts and a good portion of useful documentation.
-- You can choose which rules you want, and deploy only those or deploy them all with master script to your firewall.
+- You can interactively choose which rules you want, and deploy only those or you could automate the process and deploy all necessary rules and settings to your firewall.

 [Table of Contents](#table-of-contents)